Textualize/textual/docs/guide/devtools.md

 When running any terminal application, you can no longer use `print` when debugging (or log to the console).
 This is because anything you write to standard output would overwrite application content, making it unreadable.
 Fortunately Textual supplies a debug console of its own which has some super helpful features.

 To use the console, open up 2 terminal emulators.
-In the first one, run the following:
+Run the following in one of the terminals:

 ```bash
 textual console
 ```

-This should look something like the following:
+You should see the Textual devtools welcome message:

 ```{.textual title="textual console" path="docs/examples/getting_started/console.py", press="_,_"}
 ```